guardiangel/bookingapp/readme.txt

     yarn add mongoose
 9. Connect to local MongoDb, if localhost doesn't work in .env file, try to replace localhost to 0.0.0.0

+10. Push to github
+    Ctrl + Shift + P, then Publish to GitHub